 Underwriting agreements take different forms, but in the most common agreement, the underwriter agrees to purchase all the stock issued in the IPO, and sell those shares to the public at the price that the company and the underwriter mutually agree to.
 In this agreement, the underwriter assumes the risk that people won’t buy the company’s stock.

 Sometimes a company works with a group of underwriters, who assume the risk, and help the company work through the many steps toward an IPO.
 This involves issuing an S-1 statement.
 This is the registration form that any company needs to file with the SEC to issue new securities.
-The statement is how companies introduce themselves to the investing public.
-S-1 requires companies to lay out plans for the money they hope to raise.
-The IPO underwriter also creates a draft prospectus for would-be investors.

 The IPO Underwriting Process

 Underwriting an IPO can take as little as six months from start to finish, though it often takes more than a year.
-While every IPO is unique, there are generally five steps that are common to every IPO underwriting process
+While every IPO is unique, there are generally five steps that are common to every IPO underwriting process.

 Step 1.
-Selecting a Bank
+Selecting an Investment Bank or Broker Dealer

 The issuing company selects an underwriter, usually an investment bank.
 It may also select a group or syndicate of underwriters.
 In that case, one bank is selected as the lead, or book-running, underwriter.